-- Long-term survival and the incidence of diabetes-related clinical events were modeled by applying the UKPDS-OM2 risk equations to a US patient population in an event microsimulation, adjusting the risk equation outputs using available long-term outcome data.13 These equations were created from a population of T2DM patients in the United Kingdom and may not reflect US T2DM patient demographics, including differences in race and differences in risk of T2DM-related events. - Cardiovascular and nephropathy event rates for injectable semaglutide and empagliflozin were adjusted using data (HRs) from their respective cardiovascular outcomes trials.^{10,11} Tirzepatide was not adjusted in the base case, reflecting its currently immature CV and renal outcomes and its lack of in-class comparators to use as proxies, but was adjusted in a scenario analysis.
-In the scenario, tirzepatide HR adjustment followed the same approach as used for injectable semaglutide, given overlap in GLP-1 RA mechanism of action, but used larger estimates of uncertainty. - Quality of life was modeled within QALYs using projected patient survival weighted by additive disutilities for each diabetes-related complication experienced in each model cycle. - The model included all treatment costs associated with each individual drug regimen, including drug acquisition costs, downstream treatments such as insulin, and supportive care costs (e.g., clinician visits and self-monitoring), as well as costs associated with diabetes-related complications experienced in each model cycle. - All model outcomes were calculated over a lifetime time horizon.14 - Life-years, QALYs, equal value life-years (evLYs), and health care cost outcomes were discounted at 3% per year.14
+- Long-term survival and the incidence of diabetes-related clinical events were modeled by applying the UKPDS-OM2 risk equations to a US patient population in an event microsimulation, adjusting the risk equation outputs using available long-term outcome data.11 The UKPDS-OM2 equations were created from a population of T2DM patients in the United Kingdom and may not reflect US T2DM patient demographics, including differences in race and differences in risk of T2DM-related events. - Major adverse cardiovascular, heart failure, and nephropathy event rates for injectable semaglutide and empagliflozin were adjusted using data (HRs) from their respective cardiovascular outcomes trials, and cardiovascular event rates for tirzepatide were also adjusted using the HR point estimate and its uncertainty based on the results of SURPASS-4 across pooled tirzepatide doses.^{8,9,35} Tirzepatide was not adjusted for heart failure and nephropathy event rates in the base case, reflecting its currently immature CV and renal outcomes and its lack of in-class comparators to use as proxies. - Quality of life was modeled within QALYs using projected patient survival weighted using regression-based disutilities for each diabetes-related complication experienced in each model cycle. - The model included all treatment costs associated with each individual drug regimen, including drug acquisition costs, downstream treatments such as insulin, and supportive care costs (e.g., clinician visits and self-monitoring), as well as costs associated with diabetes-related complications experienced in each model cycle. - All model outcomes were calculated over a lifetime time horizon.12 - Life-years, QALYs, and health care cost outcomes were discounted at 3% per year.
+12